eiharun/microFlipper/README.md

 <!-- Your Text Here.
 You may work with your mentor on this later when they are assigned -->

-- Milestone 1: OLED GUI and Button Interface --->[[Current](SimpleGUI/README.md)]
+- Milestone 1: OLED GUI and Button Interface
-- Milestone 2: Sub-GHz/Radio (433MHz atm) Interface
+- Milestone 2: Sub-GHz/Radio (433MHz atm) Interface (Intro Task: Create a RTTY) --->[[Current](SimpleGUI/README.md)]
-- Milestone 3: WiFi/Ethernet Interface
+- Milestone 3: WiFi/Ethernet Interface (Intro Task: Create a web interface)

 ## Useful Links